dime-coin/electrum-docs/coldstorage.rst

 Press save, store the file somewhere on your computer, and transfer it back to your online machine.

-Broadcast your transaction
+Broadcast your Transaction
 --------------------------

 On your online machine, select Tools -> Load transaction -> From File from the menu.
 Select the signed transaction file.
 In the window that opens up, press "broadcast".
-The transaction will be broadcasted over the Bitcoin network.
+The transaction will be broadcasted over the Dimecoin network.